This procedure describes how to access OSCAR from your home and at your work.

 - composed of alpha characters (both upper and lower case) and numerals

 - no alphanumeric character appearing more than once

 - not resembling a dictionary entry in any way

 - not based on a trivial pattern like a1b2C3 or a family name such as sheldon1

 Thereafter, to access OSCAR you simply enter your unique User Name and Password.
 This step, known as authentication, ensures that only you can access your account.
 This is why you must never reveal your password to anyone.
 Your password is stored in an encrypted format such that even the system administrator cannot find out what it is.
 If you have forgotten your user name and/or password, your administrator can reset the password for you but he/she cannot tell you what the original password was.

 Depending on the security setting of your account, you may be required to provide a PIN.
 This is typically a code your OSCAR administrator has given to you and is typically required when you are logging in from outside your office’s Local Area Network (e.g. from home).
-This is an added security feature.
-It is nearly impossible for a hacker to guess both your password and the PIN at the same time.

 When you are finished for the day, LOG OUT using the power button located in the upper right corner of the appointment screen.
 Your password electronically signs anything you have done in the program.
 Logging out ensures that no unauthorized person can access your OSCAR account.